smangham/fair-research-software/episodes/all_exercises.md

 ### Understanding commit contents

 Below are the `diffs` of two commits.
-A `diff` shows the differences in a file (or files!) compared to the previous commit in the history so you can what has changed.
+A `diff` shows the differences in a file (or files!) compared to the previous commit in the history so you can see what has changed.
 The lines that begin with `+`s represent additions, and the lines that begin with `-`s represent deletions.
 Compare these two commit `diff`s.
 Can you understand what the commit author was trying to achieve in each commit?